EXPLAINER: How do we know when a recession has begun?

 The definition of recession that is most widely accepted is the one determined by the blandly named National Bureau of Economic Research, a nonprofit group of economists whose Business Cycle Dating Committee defines a recession as “a significant decline in economic activity that is spread across the economy and lasts more than a few months.”
 The committee assesses a wide range of factors before publicly declaring the death of an economic expansion and the birth of a recession — and it often does so well after the fact.

-So if we’re not in a recession, what’s going on with the economy?
+So if we’re not in a recession, what’s going on with the economy, which is sending frustratingly mixed signals?
 Here are some answers to those and other questions:

 IS THE ECONOMY SHRINKING — OR NOT?